 Prune after the bloom period.
 To encourage the tree to grow small, remove spent blooms and clean any dead or diseased wood.
 To create a hedge, sheer the plant to the desired size.

 Naturally, bonsai and topiary forms require more pruning from infancy.
-Let every new shoot produce six to eight pairs of leaves before cutting it back.
-Each pair of leaves should produce new buds.
+Cut back a new shoot only if it has between six to eight pairs of leaves and at least one of the pairs has buds.

 Mend large wounds with cut paste.
 Young shoots and twigs can be mended and trained with wire because they are flexible and less prone to breakage.

 Generally, the common myrtle is pest-free outdoors.
-Still, sooty mold on the foliage could indicate a small scale insect invasion.
-Thrips and spider mites may appear in hot, dry weather.
-An indoor bonsai could be prone to an attack by scale, mealybug or whitefly, especially in a warm room that lacks light and moisture in the air.
+Sooty mold, which is the "honeydew" excrement from pests, can develop on the foliage to indicate a small-scale insect invasion of sucking insects, such as whiteflies, aphids, and mealybugs.
+Thrips and spider mites may also appear but in hot, dry weather.
+An indoor bonsai could be prone to an attack by pests, especially in a warm room that lacks light and moisture in the air.

 What are the light requirements of an indoor bonzai myrtle?

 Bonzai myrtle trees need lots of light.
 Indoors, they do well in a south-facing window or under a grow light, but they appreciate being moved outside to an area of partial shade in the summer.

 What is a nontoxic alternative to common myrtle?

 If you are concerned about common myrtle's toxicity for pets, try Chilean myrtle (Luma apiculata 'Glanleam Gold') in USDA zones 7-10.
 It displays no toxic effects for pets or people.